dantuck/www.dantuck.com/content/article/GnuPG-and-Pass.md

 __***Important!: This method is entirely done in full trust and there are better ways***__

+On the new machine you must trust the key:

+    $gpg --edit-key <gpg key>
+    gpg> trust

+Next step you are presented with the following:

+    Please decide how far you trust this user to correctly verify other users' keys (by looking at passports, checking fingerprints from different sources, etc.)

+        1 = I don't know or won't say
+        2 = I do NOT trust
+        3 = I trust marginally
+        4 = I trust fully
+        5 = I trust ultimately
+        m = back to the main menu

+    Your decision?

+In my case this was my key so I chose 5 and was presented with the following screen:

+    Your decission?
+5
+    Do you really want to set this key to ulimate trust? (y/N) y

 #### Pass

 [Install](https://wiki.archlinux.org/index.php/Install "Install") the [pass](https://www.archlinux.org/packages/?name=pass "pass") package.